MatinKhajavi/LLM-News-Classifier/README.md

 ## Results

-We compared the performance of DistilBERT and GPT-2 models on the AG News classification task.
+We compared the performance of DistilBERT and GPT-2 models on the AG News classification task using their default parameters.
 Here are the results:

 ### Performance Comparison Table